integrations/slack/CONTRIBUTING.md

 ## Requesting New Features and Reporting Bugs

+> **Heads up!** The team at GitHub is not actively working on new features for the GitHub + Slack integration.
+We will still be deploying security/bug fixes and reviewing community contributions.
+If you would like to help implement an improvement, [read more about contributing](https://github.com/integrations/slack/blob/master/CONTRIBUTING.md#getting-started) and consider submitting a pull request.

 Bugs and feature requests are tracked as issues in this repository.

 Before opening a new issue: